HIGHLIGHTS

-The people related to the Institute programs focused on creating signs of renewal in local communities, churches and social structures globally.
+The Institute programs focused on creating signs of renewal in local communities, churches and social structures globally.
 They saw the key factor was the emergence of a new consciousness, a new spirit that would enable the emergence of transformed social structures.
 They saw themselves as a Global Spirit Movement and were sometimes referred to as the Guardians, the Blue Shirts (in India), Global Servant Force, Structural Revolutionaries, the League, the Invisible College and the New Church.

 This movement invites everyone to live creative, conscious and caring lives and shares methods and approaches for doing just that.